Conscientiousness as a stress-protective personality trait

 What Is Conscientiousness?

-In psychology, conscientiousness refers to a person’s tendency to be orderly, responsible, and self-disciplined.
-It’s a trait associated with:
+In psychology, conscientiousness refers to the tendency to be orderly, reliable, and self-disciplined.

-Conscientiousness is one of the Big Five personality traits, alongside openness, extraversion, agreeableness, and neuroticism.
+Conscientiousness is one of the Big Five traits, along with openness, extraversion, agreeableness, and neuroticism.

-Highly conscientious people are not just efficient — they are dependable and often seen as the backbone of any team or organization.
+Highly conscientious people are often seen as the steady backbone of teams and organizations.

-• You keep a to-do list and enjoy crossing things off.
+• Keeping a to-do list and following it

 How Conscientiousness Protects Against Stress

-While neuroticism increases stress sensitivity, conscientiousness does the opposite — it offers structure and control, two powerful buffers against burnout and overwhelm.
+While neuroticism increases stress sensitivity, conscientiousness does the opposite — it provides structure and predictability that calm the nervous system.

 Can You Become More Conscientious?